Edward Tootell

 Edward Tootell (22 November 1849 – 20 March 1878) was an English surgeon and amateur cricketer.
 He was born at Thurnham near Maidstone in Kent in 1849, the son of Joseph Tootell, a land agent and auctioneer.

 Tootell played in three first-class cricket matches for Kent County Cricket Club in 1872.
-He is known to have played for The Mote and the Gentlemen of Kent in non-first-class matches between 1867 and 1870.
+He is known to have played for The Mote and the Gentlemen of Kent in minor matches between 1867 and 1870.

 Professionally Tootell became a surgeon and served with the British Army in India.
 He died after contracting typhoid at Mitri in Sind province in March 1878 aged 28.